brenjoemulkern/ml-naive-bayes/README.md

 ### Description

+The program implements a Naive Bayes classification algorithm and a Logistic Regression algorithm.

+The Naive Bayes calculates the MLE of Y class data and the MAP of X|Y and classifies each document one row at a time.

+The Logistic Regression uses matrix multiplication to represent the X data and weight matrix W to calculate probabilities, then undergoes 10000 update steps of gradient descent.

 ### Running the Code

 The program will search for .csv files in the data directory of the repo.